abatilo/sanic-swagger/README.md

 ### Types not avaiable

-These are the types not available from [`typing`](https://docs.python.org/3/library/typing.html) in the current version:
+These are the types not available from [`typing`](https://docs.python.org/3/library/typing.html) in the current version (with some notes so I can remember what to do later (if necessary)):

 - `AbstractSet  # would be like set?`
 - `AnyStr  # this is mostly like Optional[str] or just str`